 All of these brainstorming methods work best with an unfamiliar deck, either a new one or one you don’t use too often – this allows you to see the cards with fresh eyes and removes the temptation to use the tarot knowledge you already have.
 It’s important not to self-censor – even silly thoughts or apparently random ones can have value.

 Using the tarot to brainstorm can be a very enlightening experience.
-If you don’t find inspiration through one method, try another – the cards have so much to offer you, quite aside from their normal tarot reading role!
+If you don’t find inspiration through one method, try another – the cards have so much to offer you, aside from their normal tarot reading role!
 Learn to brainstorm in this new way with your deck.